dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 Note that if you are using VS Code, you'll need to restart it to pick up modified environment variables.
 :::

 3. Verify the installation by running `./dbt --help` from the command line.
-If the help text does not indicate that you're using the dbt Cloud CLI, make sure you've deactivated your pyenv or venv and do not have a version of dbt globally installed.
+If the help text doesn't indicate that you're using the dbt Cloud CLI, make sure you've deactivated your pyenv or venv and don't have a version of dbt globally installed.

-#### Updating your dbt Cloud installation - Windows

-Follow the same process in [Installing dbt Cloud CLI](#manually-install---windows) and replace the existing `dbt.exe` executable with the new one.
-During the beta period, we recommend updating before filing a bug report, as the API is subject to breaking changes!

-### Manually install - Linux
+### Install manually (Linux)

 1. Download the latest Linux release for your platform from [GitHub](https://github.com/dbt-labs/dbt-cli/releases).
 (Pick the file based on your CPU architecture)